souris-dev/GenomeAssembly/README.md

 {
 private:
 	unordered_map <Node, vector<Node>> adjList;
-	unordered_map <Node, int> edgeCounts; // stores the number of edges each node has EMERGING from it
+	unordered_map <int, Node> nodes; // associates a number to each Node unordered_map <Node, int> edgeCounts; // stores the number of edges each node has EMERGING from it

 	void connectLastAndFirst(); // connects the last node with the first node